Tips To Become A Better Illustrator

 This can be a constant mindset of people who are pressuring themselves to reach a break-out status and be soon recognized by potential clients, which can bring an artist to the brink of insanity.

-Artists should learn that their own style and identity in creating will always come out naturally as they work and progress towards their careers, not forced.
+Artists should learn that their style and identity in creating will always come out naturally as they work and progress towards their careers, not forced.

 Carefully working through each output and giving it your best will eventually result in a style that is yours and yours only, given that you will be patient with your skills and talent to evolve and grow naturally.